How Much Does an Architect Get Paid?

 Architects' salaries vary depending on location.
-The BLS reported that as of May 2013, California was the top-paying region for architects, with District of Columbia and Connecticut following close behind.
-All three of these areas paid architects average salaries that were above $86,000 per year.
+The BLS reported that as of May 2015, California was the top-paying region for architects, with Georgia and Massachusetts following close behind.
+All three of these areas paid architects average salaries that were above $90,000 per year.

 Work experience is another determinant in how much architects are paid.
 Graduates of an accredited architectural college program usually begin their careers working as interns.
 Architectural interns may make less than professional architects until they earn enough work experience to sit for the Architect Registration Examination to qualify for state licensure.

 Another major factor is the employer.
 Architects begin their careers with firms that range in size.
 The larger firms typically pay more, and staying with an established firm can lead an architect to a partner or principal position.
 Many architects run their own practices, where their earning potential may begin slowly but can rise significantly.
-The BLS reported that the top-paying industry for architects was computer systems design; these workers made a mean yearly salary of $122,360 in May 2013.
+The BLS reported that the top-paying industry for architects was lessors of real estate; these workers made a mean yearly salary of $114,430 in May 2015.

 Architects do not just design buildings and spaces; they also work with engineers, designers, and construction managers, and need to ensure their designs are functional, safe, and practical.
 Architects' salaries vary greatly between the bottom 10% around $46,000 and the top 10% around $125,000.
 An architect's location can considerably affect their salary: an experienced architect in California will make considerably more than an architect in another state with the same experience and background.